-Action # Title Description Total Funds Contributing 1 Recruitment Fairs The Division of Human Resources will attend recruitment fairs to hire appropriately credentialed teachers for the District to fill teacher vacancies created by teacher attrition, relocation, and retirement. \$5,000.00 N 2 Library and Media Support The Division of Human Resources will maintain high school teacher librarian(s) and provide library support with media technicians at the elementary and secondary school sites for all students, specifically unduplicated student groups, to increase accessibility to instructional resources during school hours. \$1,369,641.00 Y
+Action # Title Description Total Funds Contributing 1 Recruitment Fairs The Division of Human Resources will attend recruitment fairs to hire appropriately credentialed teachers for the District to fill teacher vacancies created by teacher attrition, relocation, and retirement. \$5,000.00 No 2 Library and Media Support The Division of Human Resources will maintain high school teacher librarian(s) and provide library support with media technicians at the elementary and secondary school sites principally directed to Foster Youth, English Learners, and Low-Income student groups (hereafter referred to as unduplicated student groups) to increase accessibility to instructional resources during school hours. \$1,369,641.00 Yes